mupif/mupif/mupif/doc/source/userman.rst

 The object-oriented approach allows to define hierarchy of classes.
-This is also used in designing MuPIF class structure, where all component classes form a hierarchy, where on top of this hierarchy is *MupifObject* class.
+This is also used in designing MuPIF class structure, where all component classes form a hierarchy, where on top of this hierarchy is :obj:`~mupif.mupifobject.MupifObject` class.
 This class introduces a common interface that is then inherited by all derived classes, thus by all MuPIF components involving models (Model class), workflows, and high-level data components, such as properties or spatial fields.